WHY ADDICTION TREATMENT DOESN’T WORK

 If licensed medical professionals in primary care settings were replaced by Medical Assistants – the medical team member who takes you to an exam room and gets your “vitals” – to diagnose, clinically formulate, and treat complex, life-threatening conditions, we would confidently predict horrific negative outcomes for public health due to that criminal behavior.

-As explained here in a related post, there is no such thing as “addiction” – no medical condition, no psychiatric disorder, no condition at all – because compulsive substance use is a behavioral symptom of something else, of underlying distress, unmet needs, and distorted, self-defeating beliefs, those complex sets of inner drivers as unique, numerous and variable as there are individuals, with their individual histories, circumstances and stressors, who struggle with problem substance use.
+Most fundamentally addiction treatment fails because, as explained here in a related post, there is no such thing as “addiction” – no medical condition, no psychiatric disorder, no condition at all – because compulsive substance use is a behavioral symptom of something else, of underlying distress, unmet needs, and distorted, self-defeating beliefs, those complex sets of inner drivers as unique, numerous and variable as there are individuals, with their individual histories, circumstances and stressors, who struggle with problem substance use.
 That requires – demands – for effective treatment the comprehensive and thorough assessment and clinical formulation of each individual’s history, environment, social world, and inner life.

 Effective treatment follows that assessment with evidence-based behavioral and psychological therapies provided by qualified behavioral health professionals.
 That picture of problem substance use and its treatment is fully aligned with what informs us from the extensive bodies of research related to trauma, especially adverse childhood experiences (ACE) and associated developmental neurobiology.